Arcoders/route-model-binding-adonisjs/README.md

 The bind method can be used as follows.

-`Post` refers to the model name
+`Post` refers to the model name.

-`:post` make sure that the parameter name is the same as the lowercase model
+Make sure that the parameter name is the same as the lowercase model `:post`

 ```js
 Route.delete('route/:post', 'PostController.destroy').bind('Post');